ullashvaghela/ImageEditor-ios/README.md

 	* [Tilt Shift]: Tilt-Shift gives images the depth-of-field and other visual effects normally seen only on professional grade DSLR cameras, using a mix of clear focus and selective blurring to create magnificent photos.

 * Great performance: Low memory usage and amazingly fast.
-	* Real time performance:
+	* Real time performance: 20 ~ 40MB transient memory.
+All of the fine adjustment controls in ImageEditor are smoothly applied in real time.
-	* Produce Output image performance:
+	* Generate Output image performance: high-quality and fast processing, support 500MP image. (need [higher image processing resolution](http://www.fotor.com) ?)

 * Flexibility:
 	* Easy to use interface: